We Are Open and Safe! Click here for our current visitor policies (subject to change during the COVID-19 pandemic).

 4. Healthy periosteum and a bone graft are harvested from the pelvis usually on the same side as the tibia pseudarthrosis.

-1. Once healing has occurred (typically evident by 2 months, and strong by 3-4 months), activity restrictions are lifted, and children can return to normal activities.
+7. Once healing has occurred (typically evident by 2 months, and strong by 3-4 months), activity restrictions are lifted, and children can return to normal activities.
 A plastic leg brace called an ankle foot orthosis (AFO) is worn on the leg under clothing for additional protection.

-4. If a plate was used instead, the plate is removed 6-12 months after the initial surgery, while the rods remain inside to act as “rebar” to strengthen the newly healed leg and prevent refracture.
+8. The plate is removed 6-12 months after the initial surgery, while the rods remain inside to act as “rebar” to strengthen the newly healed leg and prevent refracture.

 What happens after congenital pseudarthrosis of the tibia surgery?

 Additional surgery may be needed in the future for limb lengthening or to insert longer rods to accommodate growth.
 Ankle deviations are common and may require realignment surgery.
 While our success rate with the multimodal approach is very high, nothing is 100%.
 We have found that some children require a second surgery to achieve union or to treat a refracture.
+Thanks to advances at our center and around the world, the risk of refracture is minimal.

 What is the “unbroken” congenital pseudarthrosis of the tibia?